St. Patrick's Day

 How do I get a death certificate in Hawaii?

 In Hawaii, a death certificate must be filed with the department of health within three days.
-(Hawaii Revised Statutes § 338-9.)
+(Haw.
+Rev. Stat. § 338-9.)
 Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.

-You may need to obtain copies of a death certificate for a number of reasons.
-You might simply want a copy for your personal records or, if you are in charge of wrapping up the deceased person's affairs, you may require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+You might need to obtain copies of a death certificate for a number of reasons.
+You might simply want a copy for your personal records or, if you're in charge of wrapping up the deceased person's affairs, you may need multiple official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

-The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
-If you are the executor of the estate, you should ask for at least ten certified copies.
+The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate (such as the funeral home) to order them for you at the time of the death.
+If you're the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, visit the website of the Hawaii Department of Health.
-From the DOH website, you can download a mail-in order form.
-(It is not currently possible to order a death certificate online.)
+If you need to order copies of a death certificate later, visit the website of the Hawaii Department of Health.
+From there, you can download a mail-in order form or find information on requesting death certificates in person.
+(An online ordering system is currently in the works.)

 You must provide a copy of your government-issued photo ID when ordering a death certificate.
 The first certified copy of a Hawaii death certificate costs $10.
 Additional copies cost $4 each.